 Capital city of Malaysia, dotted between Bangkok and Singapore in the South East Asian trail, and aesthetically a melange of various architectural influences.
 Mainly referred to by its abbreviations, KL is not an old city by any means.
 Founded in 1857, she started off as a tin mining experiment, grew organically, and is presently the financial centre and the most populous city in the country (1.5 million).
 The past, present and future chaotically synthesises itself in this metropolis – Wikipedia detects Mughal, Tudor, Neo-Gothic, Grecian-Spanish, Malay-Islamic and modernist influences in design of the major properties in KL.
-As a native here, I enjoyed taking these photographs as a way of re-learning my origins.
+My favourite parts of the city’s visuals rotates around Lebuh Ampang and the ‘heritage walk’ around Masjid Jamek MRT.

 It’s hard to figure out what are my final words on KL.
 Like one’s feelings about one’s own family, there is no objective way to begin and conclude what is essentially part of your beating heart, your subconscious mind and your cultural genes.
 I love her of course, in the primal way that we love our parents, and it is the one spot of the globe where I feel fully in charge.
 But is she beautiful?
 Welcoming?
 Intoxicating?
 Vibrant?
 Boring?
 Suffocating?
 I don’t know… hope the photos are interesting though and happy to hear your thoughts on this.